-My wife and I recently celebrated our 20 year wedding anniversary by taking an Alaskan Cruise through the Inside Passage.
+My wife and I celebrated our 20 year wedding anniversary by taking an Alaskan Cruise through the Inside Passage.
 Simply put, we loved going to Alaska and immensely enjoyed the cruise itself.

 Cruise vacations aren’t necessarily cheap, but for us, cruising is a very pleasant way to get away.
 There is a distinct advantage to unpacking once, but getting so see so many different ports and destinations.
 Done right, a cruise vacation can be a great value and there are some specific ways you can keep the expense of setting sail from getting out of hand.

 When you arrive, you’ll be given a “cruise card” that will act as your room key, your get-on/get-off key, and your onboard charge card.
 It will be tied directly to a major credit card and any charges you incur will be billed to your credit card automatically at the end of the cruise.

 By booking your cruise early, you can begin planning much earlier and you may be entitled to a lower price overall.
 Cruise companies love to fill their ships early and will incentivize their customers to do so.

 A last minute cruiser can sometimes get a fabulous deal, but there is genuine risk that you won’t be able to get the sailing you want.

 My experience has shown repeatedly that booking your airfare apart from your cruise will get you a much better deal than allowing the cruise company to handle it.
 Oh yeah, it’s a myth that when you allow the cruise company to book your airfare the ship will wait for you if your flight is delayed (or maybe it’s a scare tactic).

 On my last cruise I saved $60 by handling my own transfers from the airport to the cruise terminal and back to the airport.

 Try booking your Alaskan Cruise for May or September, your Caribbean Cruise for January or February.
 Those are the times that cruise ships are the least crowded and the fares will be cheap.